Inventory Management Challenges Faced by Delivery Kitchens and How to Solve Them

 1. Managing Perishable Goods

-In a delivery kitchen, inventory turnover can be high, particularly for fresh ingredients like vegetables, dairy products, and meat.
-Without careful management, these perishable goods can expire before being used, leading to waste and increased costs.
+In a delivery kitchen, inventory turnover is high, especially for fresh items like vegetables, dairy products, and meat.
+If these ingredients aren’t tracked properly, they may expire before being used, leading to avoidable wastage and cost escalation.

 2. Limited Storage Space